 6.3.
 Triazines, tetrazines and fused ring polyaza systems

 6.4.
 Six-Membered Ring Systems: With O and/or S Atoms

 8. Eight-Membered and Larger Rings

-The highlight chapters in Volume 31 are all written by leading researchers in their field and these chapters constitute a systematic survey of the important original material reported in the literature of heterocyclic chemistry in 2018.
-As with previous volumes in the series, Volume 31 will enable academic and industrial chemists, and advanced students, to keep abreast of developments in heterocyclic chemistry in a convenient way.
+Progress in Heterocyclic Chemistry, Volume 31 is the latest release in this annual review series commissioned by the International Society of Heterocyclic Chemistry (ISHC).
+Volumes in the series contain both highlights of the previous year’s literature and articles on developing topics in heterocyclic chemistry.
+Chapters in this new release are written by leading researchers in their field and constitute a systematic survey of the important original material reported in the literature in of heterocyclic in 2018.
+As with previous volumes in the series, this updated volume will enable academics, industrial chemists and advanced students stay abreast of developments in heterocyclic chemistry.

 - Recognized as the premiere review of heterocyclic chemistry